15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 • Drupal has plugins, content, and cache as a set of APIs to support developers in creating custom applications.

-• A high personalization level allows the platform to better meet customers’ needs.
-It is easy to scale, has multiple themes, and is SEO-friendly.
+• Advanced customization allows the platform to better meet customers’ needs.
+It is easy to scale, has multiple themes, and has built-in SEO tools.

 • The user community is large and can provide valuable advice.